-Management and the Board of Education Royal Oak Schools 800 DeVillen Royal Oak, Michigan
+Management and the Board of Education Royal Oak Schools Royal Oak, Michigan

-We have audited the financial statements of the governmental activities, each major fund, and aggregate remaining fund information of Royal Oak Schools as of and for the year ended June 30, 2022.
+We have audited the financial statements of the governmental activities, each major fund, and aggregate remaining fund information of Royal Oak Schools (the School District) as of and for the year ended June 30, 2023.
 We are required to communicate certain matters to you in accordance with generally accepted auditing standards that are related to internal control and the audit.